Belfast–Larne line: Services

-On Saturdays, there are no extra peak time services, but the service pattern is similar to the weekday operation.
+On Saturdays, a similar pattern is maintained to that of the weekday service, minus additional peak-time trains.

-On Sundays, the line reduces to hourly operation from Great Victoria Street, with the outbound terminus alternating every hour between Whitehead and Larne Harbour.
-First services on Sunday are later and Last services are earlier.
+On Sundays, the line reduces to hourly operation from Grand Central, with the outbound terminus alternating every hour between Whitehead and Larne Harbour.
+First services on Sunday are later and last services are earlier.

 Ferry connections

-P&O Ferries operate ferries to Cairnryan throughout the year.
+P&O Ferries operates ferries to the Scottish terminal of Cairnryan throughout the year.

-Onward rail connections from Stranraer
+Onward rail connections

-The nearest railway station to Cairnryan is Stranraer railway station.
-This is around fifteen minutes away by a dedicated connecting bus, route number 350 operated by McLeans.
-Local buses provide additional journeys between Cairnryan and Stranraer.
-From Stranraer station ScotRail trains operate to Glasgow Central.
-Sometimes a change is required at Ayr.